 5. Serve.
 Serve immediately with your reserved glaze and enjoy!

 - How do I know when my salmon is done baking?
 Your salmon should flake easily with a fork and be a pink-orangish color throughout.

 - Can I save my leftover salmon?
 Absolutely!
-Simply place your leftover fillets in an air tight container and keep them stored in the refrigerator.
+Place your leftover fillets in an air tight container and keep them stored in the refrigerator.
 They should stay good for up to 3-4 days if stored properly.